Bias-Aware Inference in Fuzzy Regression Discontinuity Designs: Implementation Details and Extensions

 \subsection{Choosing Smoothness Bounds}

-In order to compute $\mathcal{C}_{\textnormal{ar}}^{\alpha}$, one needs to specify values for the smoothness bounds $B_Y$ and $B_T$.
-Such bounds cannot be estimated consistently without imposing strong additional assumptions; and without specifying such bounds it is generally not possible to conduct inference on $\poi$ that is both valid and informative, even in large samples \citep{low1997nonparametric,armstrong2018optimal,bertanha2016impossible}.
+In order to compute $\mathcal{C}_{\textnormal{ar}}^{\alpha}$, researchers needs to choose the smoothness bounds $B_Y$ and $B_T$.
+Such bounds cannot be estimated consistently without imposing strong additional assumptions; and without choosing such bounds it is generally not possible to conduct inference on $\poi$ that is both valid and informative, even in large samples \citep{low1997nonparametric,armstrong2018optimal,bertanha2016impossible}.
+Methods that seem to such choices still require restrictions on smoothness implicitly to attain approximately correct CI coverage in practice \citep{armstrong2018simple}.\footnote{For example, an undersmoothing SRD CI can only be expected to have approximately correct coverage if the bias of the local linear estimator is ``small'' relative to its standard error.
+This can only be expected if the underlying function is ``close'' to linear, which is equivalent to its maximum second derivative being ``close'' to zero.
+A researcher that considers an undersmoothing SRD CI to be reliable has thus implicitly imposed a smoothness bound.
+An analogous argument applies to robust bias correction \citep{kamat2018nonparametric}. } Explicitly specifying $B_Y$ and $B_T$ makes it transparent on which assumptions the inferential statements are based.

-Roughly speaking, small values of $B_Y$ and $B_T$ amount to the assumption that the respective functions are ``close'' to linear on either side of the cutoff, whereas for larger values they are allowed to be increasingly ``curved''.
-This choice should be guided by subject knowledge, but in empirical applications there will generally be no single objectively right one.
-We hence recommend considering a range of plausible values as a form of sensitivity analysis.
-In the following subsections, we give some suggestions for how to determine such ranges, and for how to communicate their implications.
-For simplicity, we focus on the choice of $B_Y$, but the choice of $B_T$ follows from analogous considerations.
+Roughly speaking, ``small'' values of $B_Y$ and $B_T$ amount to the assumption that the respective functions are ``close'' to linear on either side of the cutoff, whereas larger values allow the functions to be increasingly ``curved''.
+The choice should be guided by subject knowledge but is arguably difficult in empirical practice, where there will be no single objectively correct value.
+In line with the previous literature, we hence recommend considering a range of plausible values as a form of sensitivity analysis.
+We also recommend estimating lowers bound $\widehat{B}_{Y,\textnormal{low}}$ and $\widehat{B}_{T,\textnormal{low}}$, and to compute one-sided CIs for $B_Y$ and $B_T$, respectively, via the methods proposed in \citet{armstrong2018optimal} and \citet{kolesar2018discrete}, to guard against overly optimistic choices.